hachyderm/community/usage-docs/how-to-use-content-warnings.md

 option is to opt into a conversation rather than to default into that conversation.**

-I'm going to start with a hopefully clear example.
-Let's say that you're focusing on human rights abuses around the world.
-You are in a position to also directly share, or share news stores that display, images of the abuses that are happening to show others the reality of that situation.
+Let's start with a hopefully clear example.
+If you want to focus on sharing news about human rights abuses around the world, you wil likely be sharing links and media that shows the reality of those situations.
 This could include a lot of violent and traumatic video and images.
-Due to the nature of the situation(s), you may want to make sure that people can see the content to avoid turning a blind eye.
+Due to the need to raise awareness, you may want to make sure that people can see the content to avoid turning a blind eye.

 That said: you cannot control the reach of your information.
 This means that by not using a content warning, not only will the people